developmentseed/label-maker/docs/index.rst

 Configuration
 =============
 Before you can use Label Maker, you must specify inputs to the data-creation process within ``config.json`` file.
 Below is a simple example.
-To see the complete list of parameters and options for imagery access, check out the XXX page.
+To see the complete list of parameters and options for imagery access, check out the `parameters page <parameters.html>`_.

 .. code-block:: json

 	{
 	  "country": "togo",
 	  "bounding_box": [1.09725, 6.05520, 1.34582, 6.30915],
 	  "zoom": 12,
 	  "classes": [
 	    { "name": "Roads", "filter": ["has", "highway"] }, { "name": "Buildings", "filter": ["has", "building"] }
 	  ],
 	  "imagery": "http://a.tiles.mapbox.com/v4/mapbox.satellite/{z}/{x}/{y}.jpg?access_token=ACCESS_TOKEN",
 	  "background_ratio": 1,
 	  "ml_type": "classification"
 	}

-TODO: Okay to separate config options like this?
-See Sphinx's RST list options as there are some recommendations
-TODO: Add page with full parameter list
+Before using this configuration, make sure to replace ``ACCESS_TOKEN`` with your `Mapbox Access Token <https://www.mapbox.com/help/how-access-tokens-work/>`_

 Command line interface (CLI)
 ============================